sarielhp/catalyst/README.md

 directories, might be a good starting point to write wrappers for your own program you would like to test.
 See for example [inputs/bug/pmpl_script](inputs/bug/pmpl_script).

+# Credits

+Catalyst was written by [Sariel Har-Peled](https://sarielhp.org).
+The inputs were mainly written by [Stav Ashur](https://publish.illinois.edu/stav-ashur/).